pitt-crc/crc-service-portal/docs/developer/design_guidelines.md

         }
     ```

-    When serializing instances of the `Library` model, any related `Book` instances are also serialized and included in the rendered response.
+    When serializing instances of the `Library` model, any related `Book` instances are returned as a list of ID vlaues.

     ```json
     {
       "id": 1,
       "name": "Franklin Public Library",
-      "books": [
+      "books": [1, 2]
-        {
-          "id": 1,
-          "title": "Title 1",
-        }, {
-          "id": 2,
-          "title": "Title 2",
-        },
-      ]
     }
     ```

-Write operations are always supported for nested data, however, the values in a nested record are immutable.
-One or more nested records may be removed or replaced when modifying a parent record, but the content of the nested records cannot be changed.